icons8/pichon-docs/docs/pichon-macOS.md

 # Pichon for macOS

-Here is a tutorial on how to use our desktop app on macOS.
+This is an article on how to use our desktop app on macOS.
 You might be a completely new user or an experienced one – it's still a good idea to check this tutorial out since Pichon has a lot to offer.

 ## Installation